What is accessibility?

 Start small and make a few improvements.
-The first time you test one of your site pages with WAVE or SiteImprove, you may feel overwhelmed by the number of errors.
+The first time you use Canvas' Accessibility Checker or Ally on your course—or test one of your web site pages with WAVE or SiteImprove)—you may feel overwhelmed by the number of errors.
 But some of the most helpful improvements for users are fairly simple to make:

-- If your site uses videos, host them on YouTube and edit the automatic captions.
+- If you post videos, host them on YouTube and edit the automatic captions.

-- Check that all images have equivalent alternative text.
+- Check that all your images have equivalent alternative text.

-- Make sure all pages are keyboard accessible.
+- Make sure all your pages are keyboard accessible.

 See more on getting started with accessibility.

-To ensure that your pages are accessible to persons with disabilities, perform an ASU DIY Accessibility Audit.
-This easy-to-use tool walks you step-by-step through a manual accessibility audit (no knowledge of coding or HTML necessary).
+To ensure that your online course or web pages are accessible to persons with disabilities, perform an ASU Web Accessibility Audit or an Online Course Accessibility Audit.
+These easy-to-use tools walk you step-by-step through a manual accessibility audit (no knowledge of coding or HTML necessary).